Moving to West Linn: 7 Things to Love About the West Linn Life

 Uber and Lyft are also available in West Linn, with rides starting at $5.
 In addition to the standard rides, these companies also offer cars with extra space, wheelchair-accessible rides, and ride-sharing for those on a budget who don't mind splitting a vehicle.

 There are plenty of standard taxi companies in West Linn, including Metro Cab, Tax-e-Cab Taxi Transportation Service, and Willamette Valley Yellow Cab.
-Because West Linn is a reasonably large city, it's tough to hail a cab from the street.
-However, riders can call for a taxi or schedule a pickup in advance.
+Riders can call for a taxi or schedule a pickup in advance.

 West Linn Schools

 West Linn is part of the West Linn-Wilsonville School District, home to 17 schools spanning nearly 50 miles and educating roughly 10,000 students.
-Some public schools located in West Linn include Sunset Primary School, Rosemont Ridge Middle School, and West Linn High School.
+Some public schools in West Linn include Sunset Primary School, Rosemont Ridge Middle School, and West Linn High School.
 The school district serves kindergarten through 12th grade.
-In addition to a thoughtful curriculum and opportunities for advancement, the district provides teachers with an abundance of development opportunities so staff can serve students to the best of their abilities.

 One charter school, Three Rivers Charter School, is in West Linn.
 This school serves just over 100 students in grades four through eight.
 The small class sizes allow teachers to focus more attention on each student.
 The school encourages independence, individualism, and creativity to produce the most well-rounded students upon graduation.